 When it comes to Toyoko treats this list is the best of the best!
-These are the best Japanese snacks and best Japanese candy on the archipelago!
+These are the best Japanese snacks and the best candy in Japan on the archipelago!
 Better yet, you can order them on Amazon yourself, and impress your friends with your eclectic tastes and extremely sugared, I mean, cultured points of view.

 8 Japanese Snacks That Will Impress Your Friends

 I know what you are thinking.
 “Duh.”
 But hear me out.